stevinz/awesome-game-engine-dev/README.md

 <br>

 ## GameDevEssentials
-Helpful resources for any game developer / game engine developer.
+Helpful resources for game development / game engine development.
 - :money_with_wings: [itch.io](https://itch.io) : Platform to host, showcase, promote, buy / sell games and resources.
 - :books: [Wikipedia: List of Game Engines](https://en.wikipedia.org/wiki/List_of_game_engines) : Thorough list of game engines, their platforms and their licenses.

+## AwesomeGameDev
+More awesome resources for game development.
+- :books: [Awesome Gamedev](https://github.com/Calinou/awesome-gamedev#readme) : A curated list of awesome stuff related to the development of games.
+- :books: [Magictools](https://github.com/ellisonleao/magictools#readme) : An awesome list of Game Development resources to make magic happen.

 ## GameEngineDesign
 Info on design and development of a game engine.